Once Upon a Time (The Prisoner): Cast

+Production

+A working title of this episode was "Degree Absolute".
+It was originally reported to be the final episode of the first of two series of thirteen episodes, but when ITC and McGoohan renegotiated to make just seventeen episodes, the closing was refilmed and it was held back to become the first half of a two-part series finale.
+However, the original script has been published, containing that ending.

+According to the 2007 documentary Don't Knock Yourself Out, during filming of the episode both McGoohan and McKern became totally engrossed in their roles and almost achieved a near-psychotic state (cited by various people, including Leo McKern).
+According to The Prisoner: The Official Companion to the Classic TV Series by Robert Fairclough, the strain of filming this episode caused McKern to suffer either a nervous breakdown or a heart attack (accounts differ), forcing production to stop for a time.

+Angelo Muscat (the Butler) received "Guest Star" billing for this episode.
+John Maxim's brief scene as Number Eighty-Six was cut from the episode, however he is still listed in the credits.

 Broadcast

 The broadcast date of the episode varied in different ITV regions of the UK.
 The episode was first shown on Scottish Television Thursday 25 January 1968, on Friday 26 January on ATV Midlands and Grampian Television, on Sunday 28 January on ATV London, whose broadcasts were also taken up by Southern Television, Westward Television and Tyne-Tees; on Friday 2 February on Border Television, on Saturday 3 February on Anglia Television and on Friday 23 February on Granada Television in the North West.
 The aggregate viewing figures for the ITV regions that debuted the season in 1967 have been estimated at 9.2 million.
 In Northern Ireland, the episode did not debut until Saturday 6 April 1968, and in Wales, the episode was not broadcast until Wednesday 8 April 1970.